Writing an Abstract to Target Researchers

 Consider getting professional editing and proofreading for your abstract

-While peer feedback is quite important to ensure effectiveness of your abstract content, it may be a good idea to find a professional editor to fix mistakes in grammar, spelling, mechanics, style, or formatting.
+While peer feedback is quite important to ensure the effectiveness of your abstract content, it may be a good idea to find a professional editor to fix mistakes in grammar, spelling, mechanics, style, or formatting.
 The presence of basic errors in the abstract may not affect your content, but it might dissuade someone from reading your entire study.

 Additional Abstract Rules of Thumb

 Although the abstract goes at the beginning of your manuscript, it does not merely introduce your research topic (that is the job of the title), but summarizes your entire paper.
 Writing the abstract last will ensure that it is complete and consistent with the findings and statements in your paper.

 Both questions and answers should be organized in a standard and familiar way to make the content easier for readers to absorb.
 Ideally, it should mimic the overall format of your essay and the classic “introduction,” “body,” and “conclusion” form, even if the parts are not neatly divided as such.

 Because the abstract is a self-contained piece of writing viewed separately from the body of the paper, you should write it separately as well.
 Never copy and paste direct quotes from the paper and avoid paraphrasing sentences in the paper.
 Using new vocabulary and phrases will keep your abstract interesting and free of redundancies while conserving space.